rd-d/Student-Exam-Performance-Prediction/README.md

 # Student-Exam-Performance-Prediction

-In R, I cleaned the data, preprocessed it, and visualized it (boxplot, histogram).
-To assess student performance characteristics, I conducted hypothesis testing and created a linear regression model.
-Proficiency in data analysis, preprocessing, visualization, and statistical modeling for educational insights is required.
+Utilized R for data cleaning, preprocessing, and visualization (boxplot, histogram).
+Performed hypothesis testing and developed a linear regression model to evaluate student performance.
+Proficiency in data analysis, preprocessing, visualization, and statistical modeling for educational insights is essential.